Girl: Violence against girls

 Millions of girls, some less than 1 year old, undergo ritual female genital mutilation (FGM) every year.
 This practice is found in parts of Africa, some Middle East countries such as Iraq and Yemen, Malaysia and Indonesia.
 A worldwide campaign is underway to prevent FGM/C and other violence against girls.

-In many parts of the world, girls are at risk of specific forms of violence and abuse, such as sex-selective abortion, female genital mutilation, child marriage, child sexual abuse, honor killings.
+In many parts of the world, girls are at risk of specific forms of violence and abuse, such as sex-selective abortion, female genital mutilation, child marriage, child sexual abuse, and honor killings.

-In parts of the world, especially in East Asia, South Asia and some Western countries' girls are sometimes seen as unwanted; in some cases, girls are selectively aborted, abused, mistreated or abandoned by their parents or relatives.
+In parts of the world, especially in East Asia, South Asia, and some Western countries' girls are sometimes seen as unwanted; in some cases, girls are selectively aborted, abused, mistreated, or abandoned by their parents or relatives.
 In China, boys exceed girls by more than 30 million, suggesting over a million excess boys are born every year than expected for normal human sex ratio at birth.
 In India, scholars estimate from boy to girl ratio at birth that sex-selective abortions cause a loss of about 1.5%, or 100,000 female births per year.
-Abnormal boy to girl ratio at birth is also seen in Georgia, Azerbaijan and Armenia, suggesting possible sex-selective abortions against girls.
+Abnormal boy to girl ratio at birth is also seen in Georgia, Azerbaijan, and Armenia, suggesting possible sex-selective abortions against girls.

 Female genital mutilation (FGM) is defined by the World Health Organization (WHO) as "all procedures that involve partial or total removal of the external female genitalia, or other injury to the female genital organs for non-medical reasons."
 It is practiced mainly in 28 countries in western, eastern, and north-eastern Africa, particularly Egypt and Ethiopia, and in parts of Southeast Asia and the Middle East.
 FGM is most often carried out on girls aged between infancy and 15 years.